lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`
 Traditionally, results from cohort studies were presented as tables.
-However, generally tables are not effective at communicating findings.
-Lack of awareness and training are the main reasons researchers continue to rely on tables for presentation.
+However, tables are not really effective at communicating findings.

 ---